nasa/eo-metadata-tools/CMR/python/README.md

 Save.
 When you request a token in code, a popup will display asking for your keychain password.

 A less secure way to store your token is to save it to a text file at `~/.cmr_token`.
 The code will use the first line which does not start with `#`.
-For non-production environments you can save the token to `~/.cmr-token.uat` or `~/.cmr-token.sit`.
+For non-production environments you can save the token to `~/.cmr_token.uat` or `~/.cmr_token.sit`.
 Once your token is saved, you can have it included in your queries by calling the following:

     import cmr.search.collection as coll
     import cmr.auth.token as t
     coll.search({'keyword':'modis'},
         config=t.use_bearer_token(config={'env': 'uat'}))

-This example shows how to use a token stored in `~/.cmr-token.uat` against the UAT version of CMR.
+This example shows how to use a token stored in `~/.cmr_token.uat` against the UAT version of CMR.
+You do not need to put "Bearer " in the token file as this will be handled for you.
+Also, as a general rule, do not store any token (or private keys) on a computer you do not control or is not properly protected from unauthorized use.

 ### Running Tests
 Use either `runme.sh -t` or `coverage run --source=cmr -m unittest discover`